Every business relies on technology. In fact, every business relies on multiple technologies.

-Businesses use multiple applications, web sites and software as a service (SaaS) on a daily basis to run the business.
+Businesses use multiple applications, websites and software as a service (SaaS) daily to run the business.

-The use of such disparate applications is only increasing with the acceptance of SaaS models and the proliferation of new applications that simplify business processes every day
+Using such disparate applications is only increasing with the acceptance of SaaS models and the proliferation of new applications that simplify business processes every day.

 What is Business Process Automation?